ngocnhan2003/ngocnhan2003/README.md

 <!--STARTS_HERE_QUOTE_README-->
-<i>❝The term “World Wide Web” was invented by Tim Berners in 1990.❞</i>
+<i>❝4004 was the name given to the first microprocessor by Intel.❞</i>
 <!--ENDS_HERE_QUOTE_README-->